| |

 How to Teach Handwriting in Your Homeschool

-Technology has transformed the way we live, work, and communicate, and has certainly made our lives easier.
-I wouldn’t want to do without our digital luxuries.
-However, I am part of a generation who can remember life without it.
-Gosh, that makes me sound old!
-With that said, is handwriting still important in this day and age?
+Technology has transformed the way we live, work, and communicate, making many aspects of life easier than ever.
+I wouldn’t want to give up our digital luxuries.
+Still, I belong to a generation that remembers life before screens dominated our days—okay, that makes me sound old!
+That said, is handwriting still important in today’s digital world?
 You bet it is!
-And is it easy to teach handwriting?
-Of course!
+And is handwriting difficult to teach?
+Not at all.

 This post contains affiliate links.
 There is never any extra cost to you, should you decide to purchase my recommendations.
 Please see my disclosure page for more information.